 - Click OK to save your changes and close the trigger wizard.

-It’s easy to duplicate and delete conditions.
+It’s easy to reorder, duplicate, and delete conditions.
 Here’s how.

 When you need multiple conditions that are similar, save time by duplicating them.
 Create the first condition, as shown above, then hover over it and click the Duplicate Condition button that appears.
 Use the inline editing lists to tweak the new condition as needed.